 We use our influence to drive positive impact across the industry.
 In supply chain matters, we work to increase transparency and use of more sustainable materials.

-Recycled Materials: Recycled materials lessen our need to extract raw materials and typically have a reduced environmental footprint relative to their virgin counterparts.
+Recycled Materials: Recycled materials lessen our need to extract raw materials and typically have a reduced carbon footprint relative to their virgin counterparts.
 We seek to use certified recycled materials when they are available and meet the performance requirements of our products.

 Lyocell and Modal: Protecting our forests is important to REI and our members.
 We prioritize products that come from responsibly managed forests.
 For cellulosic fibers made from trees, such as lyocell and modal, we work only with suppliers that formally commit to protecting ancient or endangered forests and supporting long-term forest conservation.